Band 5 Occupational Therapist, Permanent 37.5 hours per week. 3 positions available.

-We are looking to recruit a flexible and dynamic Band 5 Occupational Therapist to join our exciting rotation at the Cumberland Infirmary, Carlisle.
+We are looking to recruit a flexible and dynamic Band 5 Occupational Therapist to join our exciting rotation in Cumberland Infirmary.

 Main duties of the job